Comfort10/Microsoft-Excel-Personal-Projects/README_healthcare.md

 Source: This dataset is taken from Kaggle (https://www.kaggle.com/datasets/prasad22/healthcare-dataset).

-Number of records: 55 501
+Number of records: 55 501 (54 966 after removing duplicates)

-## Data Cleaning Features Used:
+## Data Cleaning Features Used
-Functions:
+Functions: TRIM, PROPER,

-Features:
+Features: Remove Duplicates,

 How I built it